cedar-policy/cedar-docs/docs/authorization.md

 3. Otherwise (i.e., no policy is satisfied), the final result is `Deny`.

 The authorizer returns an _authorization response_, which includes its decision along with some diagnostics.
 These diagnostics include the _determining policies_ and any _error conditions_.
-In the case the decision is `Deny`, the determining policies include any `forbid` policies that satisfy the request (rule 1).
-In the case the decision is `Allow`, the determining policies are the `permit` policies that satisfy the request (rule 2).
-If no policy is satisfied, the determining policies will be empty.
+If the decision is `Allow`, the determining policies are the `permit` policies that satisfy the request (rule 2).
+Otherwise, the determining policies are the `forbid` policies, if any, that satisfy the request (rules 1 and 3).
 Whatever the final result, if the evaluation of any policies resulted in `error`, then the IDs of the erroneous policies are included in the diagnostics, too, along with the particulars of the errors.

 ### Discussion<a name="request-authorization-discussion"></a>